-A. IPOS completion
+E. IPOS completion

 The student must have a completed iPOS on file in order to apply to graduate.
-An iPOS must not show any errors generated by the system, no "I", "D", or "E" grades, and must be approved by the School and Graduate Education before applying to graduation.
+An iPOS must not show any errors generated by the system, no "I", "D", or "E" grades, and must be approved by the School and the Graduate College before applying to graduation.

-B. Applying to Graduate
+F. Applying to Graduate